Indonesia AirAsia: COVID-19 pandemic (2020–2022)

 In March 2020, its long haul subsidiary, Indonesia AirAsia X, ceased flights due to the effects of the COVID-19 pandemic.
 The long haul arm later announced its permanent closure in October 2022, following restructuring plans of the AirAsia Group.

 In July 2021, the company announced that it will temporarily stop all flights for a month from 6 July 2021 to support the government's effort to limit a spike in COVID-19 cases.
 The airline later resumed operations on October 2, 2021 following a two month suspension of flights.

 In January 2022, Indonesia AirAsia announced the resumption of all remaining routes that were suspended from July 2022.
 In April 2022, the airline again announced a terminal change at Soekarno Hatta International Airport, thereby splitting its operations between Terminal 1 for domestic flights and Terminal 3 for international flights.

 In February 2023, the airline announced the reactivation of its remaining eight parked aircraft from its fleet of 25 Airbus A320-200s, with a plan to acquire eight further Airbus A320s.
 Furthermore, the airline stated its intentions to resume long haul service to Japan and South Korea, as well as introduce new services to China and India with the acquisition of Airbus A330-900 aircraft from Thai AirAsia in 2023.
-But as of March 2025, these plans were never achieved.
+But as of July 2026, these plans have not come into fruition.